 The ten private properties featured on this year’s tour are located along the Hudson River and in the foothills of the Catskill range.
 They include an 1870’s Calvert Vaux-designed home, the former estate of the famous landscape painter Charles Herbert Moore, a bio-dynamic farm, and a restored 1743 barn perched above 436 protected acres.
 Following the tour there will be a party at an 1850’s farm with 180-degree views of the Catskill range.
 As an added incentive for those on the tour to join the Olana Partnership, the Olana bell tower will be open the day of the tour and may be climbed by non-members for an extra fee and by members for free.

 Olana Viewshed Tour

-Tickets, maps and box lunches may be picked up on the day of the tour at the Wagon House Education Center at Olana
+Tickets and maps may be picked up on the day of the tour at the Wagon House Education Center at Olana

 Olana Partnership Memberships: $40 - $100